Michigan Greenstones: At Their Finest

 If you happen to be a rock hound who lives in Michigan, chances are you've searched for the illusive Michigan Greenstone, also known as Chlorastrolite.
 Declared the Official State Gem of Michigan in 1972, these stones can only be found on Isle Royale (an island in Lake Superior) and Michigan's Keweenaw Peninsula.
-Since it was prohibited to collect Greenstones from Isle Royale in 2000, collection sites are now very limited.
+Since 2000, it has been prohibited to collect Greenstones from Isle Royale, so collection sites are now very limited.

 And if you can't wait that long, you can find some Greenstone pieces on our website!

 We have some awesome behind-the-scenes footage posted to our Instagram page, so make sure you check it out!

 *Special thanks to Keweenaw Gem and Gifts for the Greenstone information on their website: http://www.copperconnection.com/